XplicitComputing/messages/README.md

 - `meta.proto` - meta-data and user-graphics for a specific system (compatible with xcm files)

 Google's Protoc 3 compiler generates a linkable library and bindings for the following languages: C++, Objective-C, C#, PHP, Python, Java, Javascript, Ruby, Dart, and Go.
-Many other 3rd-party language bindings are available (see xcmessage.pdf).
+Many other 3rd-party language bindings are available (see xcmessages.pdf).

 ### 0.1.1 data: vector.proto